JediLuke/memelex/README.md

 ## Running the Memex

-Assuming you have created the memex directory and updated your `dev.exs` file - we start the memex as a typical Elixir application, in `dev` mode, opening up an IEx console (which is how we primarily interact with the Memex).
+Assuming you have created the memex directory and updated your `config.exs` file - we start the memex as a typical Elixir application, in `dev` mode, opening up an IEx console (which is how we primarily interact with the Memex).